ziky90/hackprague-face-recognition/README.md

 ## Frontend
 Implementation of the frontend is in the folder `webcam` and it's implemented in HTML and JavaScript.
+You can run it by `cd webcam` and `node index.js` and opening the url from the terminal in your browser.

 ### Example frontend screenshot
 ![Frontend screenshot](resources/image_frontend.png)